ttetrafon/system-intelligence-obsidian-vault/Game System/Checks & Dice/Descriptors/Animal.md

 ---
 tags:
-  - descriptor
-  - descriptor-creature
-  - descriptor-creature-subtype
+  - descriptor/creature/subtype
 ---
-An animal is a [[creatures/Living.md|living being]].
+An animal is a [[Living|living being]].
 This category of creatures includes all higher level organisms, from ❗arthropods, to ❗insects, to ❗fish, to ❗birds, to ❗humans.